Against Nature with Coleman Lemieux & Compagnie

 British-Canadian baritone Alexander Dobson has been praised for his musical and dramatic artistry on both opera and concert stages.
 His portrayal of Wozzeck conducted by Yannick Nézet-Séguin with Théâtre du Nouveau Monde and Orchestre Métropolitain was lauded for his “gripping embodiment of Wozzeck” (Journal Voir).
 Other roles of note include Guglielmo (Così Fan Tutte), Belcoré (L’elisir d’amore) and Ned Keene (Peter Grimes), all with L’Opera de Montréal.

-Dobson’s operatic roles include “Masetto” in Don Giovanni with Calgary Opera; “Guillaume” in the French version of Così fan tutte with Opera Lafayette; “The Count” in The Marriage of Figaro with Against the Grain; “Marcello” in La Bohème with Saskatoon Opera, Pacific Opera Victoria, and on television in BRAVO’s StreetScenes version of the work; “Silvio” in Pagliacci for L’Opéra de Québec; “Mercutio” in Roméo et Juliette for L’Opera de Montréal and also for Opera Ontario; “Harlequin” in Calgary Opera’s Ariadne auf Naxos, “Sonora” in La fanciulla del West with L’Opera de Montreal; “Aeneas” in Dido and Aeneas with The Theatre of Early Music; “De Retz” in Bard Summerscape’s production of Les Huguenots; and “Moralès” in Opera Pacific’s Carmen.
+Dobson’s other operatic roles include “Masetto” in Don Giovanni with Calgary Opera; “Guillaume” in the French version of Così fan tutte with Opera Lafayette; “The Count” in The Marriage of Figaro with Against the Grain; “Marcello” in La Bohème with Saskatoon Opera, Pacific Opera Victoria, and on television in BRAVO’s StreetScenes version of the work; “Silvio” in Pagliacci for L’Opéra de Québec; “Mercutio” in Roméo et Juliette for L’Opera de Montréal and also for Opera Ontario; “Harlequin” in Calgary Opera’s Ariadne auf Naxos, “Sonora” in La fanciulla del West with L’Opera de Montreal; “Aeneas” in Dido and Aeneas with The Theatre of Early Music; “De Retz” in Bard Summerscape’s production of Les Huguenots; and “Moralès” in Opera Pacific’s Carmen.
 Alexander made his London debut at the Linbury Theatre with Royal Opera House Covent Garden in the premiere of The Midnight Court by Ana Sokolovic.
 His recent performance as “The Master” in Coleman Lemieux & Compagnie’s production of Against Nature with director James Kudelka was praised for its “clarity and sustained feeling” (The Globe and Mail).
 Other recent performances of contemporary works include “Maximilian” in Bernstein’s Candide with Calgary Opera and “The Pilot” in Soundstreams’ production of Airline Icarus, a new opera by Brian Current.
 A recording of Airline Icarus (winner of the JUNO for Classical Composition of the Year) featuring Mr. Dobson was released on Naxos Records in 2015.

 Mr. Dobson is also a dedicated recital artist.
 Composer Derek Holman wrote the song cycle Daybreak and a Candle End especially for Alexander and the Talisker Players.
 Mr. Dobson has also performed Dichterliebe with Talisker Players Chamber Music and Coleman Lemieux Dance Company, and Schubert’s Winterreise to great acclaim in Montréal, Victoria, England, Paris, and, with Yannick Nézet-Séguin at the piano, in Toronto.
 Alexander has also been heard frequently on CBC Radio Canada in recital and concert.